 Pete Patel

-Agreeing with Patel’s beliefs on better pricing, data expert Fender is calling on suppliers as well to rethink their price marked packs and build in better shared margin.
+Agreeing with Patel’s beliefs on better pricing, data expert Fender and Coleman feel suppliers also should rethink their strategies over price marked packs for a better shared margin.

 “Suppliers need to ask themselves whether the PMP price – or the PMP flash – triggers the shopper to purchase.
 If the latter is true, the PMP price could be raised – meaning higher shared margin and little or no decrease in sales,” suggests Fender.